Toddlers and preschoolers will explore painting with Q-tips while making these easy and adorable Easter Egg table toppers!

 P.S.
 Be sure to check out the rest of our Easter EGG craft collection here. 🙂

 - cardboard roll (tp roll, kitchen roll, wrapping paper roll etc.)

 Painting our Easter Eggs:

-The kids painted their eggs front and back (a quick blast with the hairdryer dries the paint quickly), and then they got busy decorating with the Q-tips.
+The kids painted their eggs front and back (a quick blast with the hairdryer dries the paint quickly), and then they used Q-tips dipped in paint to decorate their eggs.